 If you are a cadet interested in Electrical Engineering, contact ANY instructor of the Department to be directed to an Academic Counselor.

-Cadet studies in Electrical Engineering consist of a base of fundamental skills and knowledge followed by an opportunity to focus on a particular technology-based "thread" of study.
-The threads are:
+Cadet studies in Electrical Engineering consist of a base of fundamental skills and knowledge followed by an opportunity to focus on a particular technology-based depth of study.
+The depth options are:

 For further information, the links at the top will take you to a listing of courses in the EE major and our objectives--what our graduates are able to do as a result of their good work in their EE major.